abhink/nest/README.md

 **The Star (`*`) Accessor:**
-There are two important rules associated with this accessor.
+There are two important rules associated with this accessor.<br>
-a) Star accessor can only be used to replace a `.` in the path.
+a) Star accessor can only be used to replace a `.` in the path.<br>
 b) Star accessor cannot be the last accessor (or only) in a path.
 I.e., path `/A/B/*/C` is illegal.<br>
 What `*` does is that it breaks the structure or returned result.
 If in above path